AMWA-TV/ms-05-01/docs/Device Model.md

 ## Blocks

 The control model defines a class named **ncaBlock** that is a container for objects.
-Subclasses of **ncaBlock** are called **block classes**.
-Each block class defines a specific configuration of objects.
+In Devices, block classes are instantiated to make objects known as **blocks**.

 In Devices, block classes are instantiated to make objects known as **blocks.** A block class may be instantiated as many times as required to define the required control API.
 For example, an eight-channel audio mixer might define a block class named **myMixChannel** and instantiate it eight times, to create eight blocks which define the eight required channel-control APIs.